benchristel/process-to-processes/src/SoftwareDevelopment/CodeIsForHumans.md

 <div class="summary-block">

-- Why do programmers spend so much time talking about software design—{{link Structure}}—when what they're paid for is {{link Behavior}}?
+Why do programmers spend so much time talking about software design — {{link StructureAndBehavior structure}} — when what they're paid for is {{link StructureAndBehavior behavior}}?

 </div>